RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/clevercomebacks/comments/1nq3kwx/so_dei_is_okay_if_its_you/ng4froz/

 Minds are being blown because everything changed in year 2013.
 The Russian Internet Research Agency and Cambridge Analytica working together won a mind war since year 2013.
-People are describing a dreastic change, but in denial of the source and in denial of the avoidance of learning the details.
-Consevatives: "Putin is clearly winning Russia’s hybrid war against the U.S. because Americans don’t understand how they are being manipulated.
+People are describing a drastic change, but in denial of the source and in denial of the avoidance of learning the details.
+Conservatives: "Putin is clearly winning Russia’s hybrid war against the U.S. because Americans don’t understand how they are being manipulated.
 One of the main difficulties" - December 11, 2020 - "The Heritage Foundation" https://www.heritage.org/defense/commentary/putin-winning-russias-hybrid-war-against-america

 https://old.reddit.com/r/clevercomebacks/comments/1nq3kwx/so_dei_is_okay_if_its_you/ng3zouq/